Understanding the Process: Lactic-Processed coffee

 This is the next installment in our series of processing.
-We will be examining the lactose procedure, which is a complicated technique that can yield astonishing effects.
+We will be examining the lactose procedure, which is a complex procedure that can yield astonishing effects.

 BY TANA NANETTI